Configuring and using the Snowball Edge Client - AWS Snowball Edge Developer Guide

 Warning

-Data loss can occur if the file interface is stopped before remaining buffered data is written to the device.
-For more information on using the file interface, see Managing the NFS interface.
+Data loss can occur if the Network File System (NFS) service is stopped before remaining buffered data is written to the device.
+For more information on using the NFS service, see Managing the NFS interface on Snow Family devices.

 Note